 This course covers elementary topics from the probability and statistics of both discrete and continuous random variables.
 Topics include independence, dependence, mean, variance, and expectation and distributions of random variables.
 Statistics is applied to hypothesis testing.
-The emphasis is practical application of statistics.
-This course may run concurrently with AP Statistics.
-TI84 calculator is required.
-Prerequisite: B in a Pre-Calc AND teacher recommendation
+The emphasis is on practical application of statistics.
+This class requires a lot of reading and writing.
+T184 calculator is required.
+Financial assistance is available if necessary.

+Prerequisite: B in a Pre-Calc AND teacher rec. or DE College Algebra AND teacher rec.